 One of the essentials of skiing, counterbalancing (or CB for short) is a specific form of lateral angulation, preferably including the hip, to complement the tipping of the skis1 with the feet and legs into the turn.
 It usually manifests in a "stable core" or calm upper body since the torso tends to stay upright while the skis swing and turn underneath and it is a critical component of balancing on the outside ski and carving, in expert skiing:

 So, as we're tipping the boots on edge (1), the torso's default action would be to follow and incline into the turn, but we then complement with tipping the shoulders and hips to the outside (2).

 Counterbalancing is the side-to-side tilting of the upper body at the waist [...] performed in proportion to tipping, to complement tipping.Harald Harb, Essentials of Skiing, p12

-If you look it up on wikipedia, "counterbalance" will redirect to Counterweight - but another way to look at it is that instead of bundling edging and balancing movements into a single "geometrical" concept of "angulation", we will split this into a specific tipping movement for edging from the lower body, complemented by a counterbalancing movement of the upper body, to stay in balance.
+If you look it up on wikipedia, "counterbalance" will redirect to Counterweight - so instead of bundling edging and balancing movements into a single "geometrical" concept of "angulation", we will split this into a specific tipping movement for edging from the lower body, complemented by a counterbalancing movement of the upper body, to stay in balance.

-So... tip your skis on edge.
+So, as you tip the skis on edge, you have to counterbalance with the torso, to stay in balance and increase the edge angles.
+Tip your skis on edge.
 Now tip the torso the other way and see how much more you can tip the skis...